Lighting and Rendering

 Spacecraft position 2.

-In position 2, you will need to:
+In position 2, you will need to set a new keyframe by:

-• selecting the attributes in the channel box
+• Selecting the attributes in the channel box

 [ADD IMAGE'S ALT TEXT]